celestelayne/knotel_glossary/README.md

 ### `Getting Started`

+Today we will be building a glossary of terms frequently used at Knotel.

 #### React Setup with create-react-app

 First, let's create the React app by initiating a new basic React project in the newly created project folder knotel_glossary.